Mitoxantrone For Dogs

 When to Not Use Mitoxantrone for Dogs

 Patients with pre-existing bone marrow suppression generally should not be given mitoxantrone.
-However, sometimes the benefits are considered to outweigh the risks.
+However, sometimes oncologists decide the benefits to outweigh the risks, so these decisions are always made on a case-by-case basis.

 Mitoxantrone is always given as an intravenous injection in the veterinary office.
-A common dosage is 5 mg/m2 given once a week.
+A common dosage is 5 mg/m2 given once a week, but the oncologist will decide the best dose for each dog’s case.

 Mitoxantrone is often combined with cyclophosphamide, vincristine, and prednisone into a protocol often referred to as CMOP.
-Initial effects of therapy can be seen in the first few weeks.
+The initial effects of therapy can be seen in the first few weeks.

 What If I Miss a Dose?

-Scheduling should be handled by your veterinarian, so if you need to miss an appointment, speak with your veterinarian.
+Your veterinarian should handle scheduling, so if you need to miss an appointment, speak with your veterinarian.

 Storage and Handling

 As a chemotherapy drug, mitoxantrone is only handled or given to pets by trained veterinary professionals.
-The solution is stored at room temperature and must be diluted prior to use.
+The solution is stored at room temperature and must be diluted before use.

 Mitoxantrone Side Effects

-In one study, overdosing of mitoxantrone was identified immediately after drug administration with patients needing hospitalization for an average of 8 days.
-Adverse events included:11
+In some cases, other side effects are seen.
+In one study, overdosing of mitoxantrone was identified immediately after drug administration, with patients needing hospitalization for an average of 8 days.
+Adverse events recorded in this study included:11

 In another study the severity of neutropenia was worse in smaller dogs.12 Overall, dogs weighing less than or equal to 15 kg were more likely to develop the more severe grade 3 or 4 neutropenia.
 These dogs were often hospitalized.

-Dosage adjustments may need to be made for dogs with impaired liver function, as mitoxantrone and its metabolites are processed mostly by the liver.2
+Dosage adjustments may need to be made for dogs with impaired liver function, as the liver processes mitoxantrone and its metabolites.2

 Novatrone® is a registered trademark of Immunex Corporation